 - a) If someone is personally struggling with social anxiety, they're more likely to accept it and take steps to deal with it, rather than get down on themselves and try to hide it.

 - b) If someone has a family member, friend, or colleague with social anxiety, they're likelier to offer emotional and practical support, rather than shame and stigmatize them.

 Greater knowledge of mental health issues

 Aside from being more accepting, your average person these days is more knowledgeable about mental health.
-They can't quote criteria from the DSM-V, but they have a basic awareness of what conditions like anxiety, depression, bipolar disorder, and PTSD are.
+They can't quote criteria from a psychiatric diagnostic manual, but they have a basic awareness of what conditions like anxiety, depression, bipolar disorder, and PTSD are.
 It's not like in past generations where someone might have had an aunt who "got in these moods and had to go to upstate for a few months to recover".

 - If someone's own mental health starts to falter, they're more likely to recognize what's going on and get support ("I've lost interest in my hobbies and I'm not sleeping well.
 Hm, I may be getting depressed.
 I'll make an appointment with my doctor.")